 At Marshall our aim is to create products that offer our fellow guitarists true inspiration in the practice and performance of their art.
 When integrating DFX (Digital Effects) into the tonal topology of AVT, the greatest care was taken to ensure that the highest level of signal integrity was maintained.
-Through careful shaping and mixing of the 'wet' (processed) and 'dry' (unprocessed) signals, we have ensured that the on board effects enhance your tone while adding none of the nasty, artificial 'grain' often associated with DFX.
+Through careful shaping and mixing of the 'wet' (processed) and 'dry' (unprocessed) signals, we have ensured that the onboard effects enhance your tone while adding none of the nasty, artificial 'grain' often associated with DFX.
+Different effect types can be assigned to the Clean and Overdrive channels and can, of course, be turned on and off via the sturdy 6-way LED foot controller supplied with your amp.